 Then there was the issue of water, which hadn’t yet been found on the arid land.
 Jan hired a world-renowned geologist, who identified five potential locations.
 Drill to 300 feet, he advised, and when no water was found he recommended against purchasing the property.
 Instead of quitting, Jan hired a “water witch” who walked the property with her apparatus of two copper rods, stopping abruptly at one spot.
 Drill here, she said.
 At 400 feet, an underwater stream was found, as well as water at the five places identified by the geologist, but at the witch’s recommended depth.

-Now, with over 600 acres planted to vine, the Cabernet-focused Stagecoach is the largest contiguous vineyard in the Napa Valley.
-The 1,400+ acres of rocky, volcanic terroir extends from the southern edge of Pritchard Hill overlooking Oakville to the westernmost regions of the Atlas Peak appellation.
+In 2017, E. & J. Gallo Winery purchased Stagecoach Vineyard®.
+Now, with over 600 acres planted to vine, the Cabernet-focused Stagecoach Vineyard® is the largest contiguous vineyard in the Napa Valley.
+The 1,300+ acres of rocky, volcanic terroir extends from the southern edge of Pritchard Hill overlooking Oakville to the westernmost regions of the Atlas Peak appellation.

-More than 90 wineries craft premium wines from the fruit harvested on this challenging, dramatic terrain.
+More than 70 wineries craft luxury wines from the fruit harvested on this challenging, dramatic terrain.
 Growing numbers of Napa’s best vintners are seeking the character and complexity found in our mountain grapes.

-Beyond its stature as a premium vineyard, there is Stagecoach’s rugged beauty.
-Rare holly-leaf ceonothus plants and an expansive skyline are filled with birds of prey and countless reptiles and mammals.
+In addition to its stature as a premium vineyard, the rugged beauty of Stagecoach Vineyard® is home to several indigenous flora and fauna.
 Among the sprawling acres of thriving vines and volcanic chaparral slopes are the gnarly remnants of an old vineyard created by the area’s first settlers.
-And the storied Water Witch’s Well lies near the vineyard entrance to Stagecoach, evidence of the powerful union of luck and perseverance that made this place possible.
+And the storied Water Witch’s Well lies near the vineyard entrance to Stagecoach Vineyard®, evidence of the powerful union of luck and perseverance that made this place possible.
 The spirit of Black Bart – who intimately knew and rode this verdant backcountry – is clearly still at home.